Joseph Miller (cricketer): Cricket career

+The first mention of a player called Miller in important matches was in the Caterham v Bourne match on Friday, 10 June 1768.
+This Miller was playing for Caterham, a Surrey team, while the 'crack' batsman of the 1770s played invariably for Kent-based teams.
+Caterham won the match by 14 runs and Miller scored 3 and 20.
+Apart from the result and the individual scores, no other details have survived.
+He was next recorded in 1769 playing for Caterham against Hambledon at Guildford Bason, Hambledon winning by 4 wickets.
+No details of individual performances have survived except a brief report that Hambledon's victory was due to the batting of John Small and John Bayton.

-Miller may have played before 1772, but more is known about his career from 1772 when scorecards began to be kept on a habitual basis.
-The first definite mention of him is in a "fives" single wicket match between Kent and Hampshire at the Artillery Ground in June 1772.
+More is known about Miller's career from 1772 when scorecards began to be kept on a habitual basis.
+The first definite mention of him is in a 'fives' single wicket match between Kent and Hampshire at the Artillery Ground in June 1772.
 He took part in all three important matches recorded in the 1772 season.
 In the second, playing for All-England against Hampshire at Guildford Bason, he was top scorer for his team in both innings with 30 out of 126 and then 26 out of only 86.

-In 1773, he scored a total of 316 runs in his seven known important match appearances with a best score of 73 (out of 177) for All-England against Hampshire at Sevenoaks Vine.
-When Kent played Surrey at Sevenoaks Vine in August 1773, Miller scored 42 out of 141 in the first innings and then an unbeaten 32 out of 100/4 in the second innings.
-In September 1773, Miller played as a given man for Surrey v Hampshire at Laleham Burway.
+In 1773, he scored a total of 316 runs in his 7 known important match appearances with a best score of 73 (out of 177) for All-England v Hampshire at Sevenoaks Vine on 28 & 29 June.
+His innings enabled All-England to win by an innings and 51 runs.
+When Kent played Surrey at Sevenoaks Vine in August 1773, Miller scored 42 out of 141 in the first innings and then an unbeaten 32 out of 100–4 in the second innings, leading Kent to a 6 wickets victory.
+Haygarth recounts how a poem called The Kentish Cricketers was composed after this match.
+It was in reply to a poem called Surrey Triumphant, a parody of Chevy Chase which had apparently been published earlier that season.
+In September 1773, Miller played as a "given man" for Surrey v Hampshire at Laleham Burway and, again, two good scores enabled his team to win by 8 wickets.
+He scored 37 out of 120 in the first innings and an unbeaten 30 out of 64–2 in the second innings.